pnp/pnpassessment/README.md

 ## Supportability and SLA 💁🏾‍♀️

 This tool is an open-source and community provided tool backed by an active community supporting it.
 This is not a Microsoft provided tool, so there's no SLA or direct support for this open-source component from Microsoft.
 Please report any issues using the [issues list](https://github.com/pnp/pnpscannning/issues).

+## FAQ

+### Running on MacOS or Linux

+The scanner can be used on MacOS and Linux except the PowerBI report generation as the PowerBI client only is available for Windows.
+After copying the needed binary from the [releases](https://github.com/pnp/pnpscanning/tree/main/releases) folder you need to make the binary as executable via `sudo chmod +x microsoft365-scanner`.
+Once that's done you can use the scanner, the scanner binary itself contains all the needed depencies (including the .NET 6 runtime).
+If you want to generate a PowerBI report for a scan run on Linux of MacOS you can copy the scan output folder (guid = scan id) located in the folder containing the binary to a folder on a Windows machine where you've put the Windows version of the scanner.
+When you then use `microsoft365-scanner.exe report --id <scan id>` the report will be generated and opened in PowerBI.

 **Community rocks, sharing is caring!**